madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 PyArg_ParseTuple(args, "l", &n);
 {% endhighlight %}

 will parse the argument object, extract the long integer, and place it in the variable `n`.
-The interface to `PyArg_ParseTuple` is very clever, if we had two integer arguments we would write
+The interface to `PyArg_ParseTuple` is very clever, the number and types of arguments to the python method are expressed in a format string passed as the second argument.
+If we had two integer arguments we would write

 {% highlight c %}
 long n, m;